 The course teaches nurses strategies to safely defuse anxious, hostile or violent behaviors at the earliest possible stage, while balancing the responsibilities of patient care.
-For more information, contact Tunya Theis, UT Police education specialist, at 713-563-4741 or tdjones@mdanderson.org.
-(8-hour course)
+For more information, contact UT Police Training at 713-563-4741 or utphtraining@ mdanderson.org.
+(Eight-hour course)